crb233/unarian/README.md

 ### Syntax

-Line comments start with `#` and are stripped from the program before parsing.
-The remainder of the program is split into tokens: strings of arbitrary non-whitespace characters separated from each other by whitespace.
+Line comments start with `#` and are stripped from the source code before parsing.
+The remainder of the code is split into tokens: strings of arbitrary non-whitespace characters separated from each other by whitespace.
 Three tokens are considered reserved: `{`, `}`, and `|`.
 A few additional tokens have built-in behavior: `+`, and `-` (and sometimes `?`, `!`, and `@`).
 All other tokens are valid function identifiers.

 A Unarian program consists of a sequence of function definitions.
 If it defines a `main` function, this is considered the entry-point for the program.
+Otherwise it is considered a library rather than a standalone program.
 A function definition consists of an identifier, an opening brace `{`, the content of the function, and finally a matching closing brace `}`.
 Within function definitions, braces are used to group expressions together.